ankitpokhrel/tus-php/README.md

 Please note that `bin/rebuild.sh` will delete tus-php related docker containers and images.
 It will also delete `uploads` folder and re-create it.
 So that when you use `bin/docker.sh` it will be like a fresh start.
-This command is useful when you start to make changes to docker configurations, server configrations.
+This command is useful when you start to make changes to docker configurations, server configurations.

 ```shell
 $ bin/rebuild.sh